GEMakers/gea-plugin-refrigerator/README.md

 # Refrigerator
 **General Electric Appliances Refrigerator Software Development Kit**

 This node.js package provides functionality for communicating with a refrigerator via the [General Electric Appliance Software Development Kit](https://github.com/GEMakers/gea-sdk).
-In order to use this software, you must first connect your range to your computer using the [Green Bean](https://github.com/GEMakers/green-bean).
+In order to use this software, you must first connect your refrigerator to your computer using the [Green Bean](https://github.com/GEMakers/green-bean).

 ## Overview